 The proposal is considered to be consistent with these objectives and policies as the risk from natural flood hazards has been assessed in the Flood Assessment Report at Appendix 28 where it was confirmed that significant adverse effects will be avoided through the design of the development.
-Where the development increases flood levels, the Flooding Assessment and AVJ - Engineering Response Memo (Appendix 54.1) considers that given the extent and location of these increases, flood risk effects on these properties will be less than minor.
+Where the development increases flood levels at 226 Grand Drive and 180 Upper Orewa Road, the Flooding Assessment and AVJ - Engineering Response Memo (Appendix 54.1) considers that given the extent and location of these increases, flood risk effects on these properties will be less than minor.
 Land within the 1% AEP flood plain will form part of the proposal's open space network.
 The flooding modelling undertaken by McKenzie & Co also confirm that any changes to the flood depths is marginal and would be contained within existing flood depths.
 The Geotechnical Report and Geotechnical Response Memorandums confirms that any land instability effects will be avoided or mitigated.